-Airports are full of excitement, promise, anticipation, urgency and a myriad other mixed feelings.
+Airports are full of excitement, promise, anticipation, urgency, and myriad other mixed feelings.
 Every traveller worth his salt must spend endless hours at airports waiting to reach their dream destinations.
-All major international airports in Europe offer a range of experiences to those stopping by for a layover – some are great for catching a quick nap, others have the most amazing shopping arcades and still others are super convenient for changing flights.
+All major international airports in Europe offer a range of experiences to those stopping by for a layover – some are great for catching a quick nap, others have the most amazing shopping arcades and still, others are super convenient for changing flights.

-Here are the top 10 airports in Europe that will leave you satisfied and smiling with their facilities, convenience and ambience.
+Here is a list of international airports in Europe that will leave you satisfied and smiling with their facilities, convenience and ambience.

-From the world famous Heathrow to the modern Munich and a cozy one in Switzerland, these European airports offer the best of comfort and convenience for a perfect start to your holiday.
+From the world-famous Heathrow to the modern Munich and a cosy one in Switzerland, these airports in Europe offer the best of comfort and convenience for a perfect start to your holiday.